 https://lunduke.locals.com/post/5812560/ladybird-web-browser-becomes-a-non-profit-with-1-million-from-github-founder

-The Ladybird Browser Initiative is a non-profit organization formed to build a completely new web browser from scratch.
-While some argue that it is impossible to develop a new web browser from scratch, the founders of The Ladybird Browser Initiative believe it is possible.
-In addition, The Ladybird Browser Initiative believes that it is possible to develop a browser from scratch without raising funds from corporate deals or advertising revenue.
+The Ladybird Browser Initiative is a non-profit organization formed to build an entirely new web browser from scratch.
+While some argue that developing a new web browser from scratch is impossible, the founders of The Ladybird Browser Initiative believe it is possible.
+Furthermore, The Ladybird Browser Initiative is confident that it can build a browser from scratch without funding from corporate deals or advertising revenue.

-The Ladybird Browser Initiative is developing a web browser called 'Ladybird,' with a fully functional alpha version scheduled to be released sometime in 2026.
+The Ladybird Browser Initiative is developing a web browser called 'Ladybird,' with a fully functional alpha release planned for 2026.

 Ladybird